Skip to content

 Dun Rig — common questions

-How hard is Dun Rig?
+How difficult is Dun Rig?

-Where do I park for Dun Rig?
+Where should I park to climb Dun Rig?

-When is the best time to climb Dun Rig?
+When should I climb Dun Rig?

 The standard good-weather months for Dun Rig are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.